Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 in the execution by performing computation on a part of the problem and coordinates with other nodes to reach a solution.

-Batch Shipyard helps users execute Dockerized MPI workloads by performing the necessary steps to stage the Docker container for the MPI job.
+Batch Shipyard helps users execute containerized MPI workloads by performing the necessary steps to stage either a Docker or Singularity container for the multi-instance (MPI) job.

-## In-depth Concepts
-### MPI Runtime
+## MPI Runtime
 Most popular MPI runtimes can operate with or without an integrated distributed resource manager (launcher).
 In the case of Azure Batch on Linux, the launcher is via remote shell.
 As the use of `rsh` is generally deprecated,